 - ETH Zurich

 2. Best Student Cities

 As it can be seen above, Zurich and Geneva are home to some of the Top Ranked Universities in the world.
-Not only they are home to Best Universities in Switzerland, Zurich has the famous Swiss Stock Market, the world’s fourth largest.
-Lake Zurich and Geneva are the main attraction to the cities.
-Lausanne and Bern are other mention-worthy student cities, with Lausanne being francophone culturally rich city and the Bern declared as a world heritage site by UNESCO.
-Student Cities in Switzerland are perfect mix of tradition and modern.
+Not only they are home to Best Universities in Switzerland, but Zurich also has the famous Swiss Stock Market, the world’s fourth-largest.
+Lake Zurich and Geneva are the main attraction of the cities.
+Lausanne and Bern are other mention-worthy student cities, with Lausanne being a francophone culturally rich city and the Bern declared as a world heritage site by UNESCO.
+Student Cities in Switzerland are the perfect mix of tradition and modern.